braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/additional_customization_and_configuration.md

 {% endtabs %}

 {% alert important %}
-Verbose logs should be enabled as early as possible in your `Application.onCreate()` to ensure the SDK reports as much logging as possible.
+Verbose logs should be enabled as early as possible in your `Application.onCreate()`, before any other calls to the SDK, to guarantee as much logging as possible.
 {% endalert %}

 To know if your obtained logs are verbose, look for `V/Appboy` somewhere in your logs.
 For example: